A walk in Alfama

 I’ve gathered some of the landmarks and highlights I consider important to see in Alfama.

 If you’re looking for what to see in Alfama during your walk in Alfama.
 You should begin the walk, starting by visiting the Castelo São Jorge, the St George’s Castle.
 Back in time, this monument was to defend and protect the city.
-It is a very well preserved castle as it was recovered in the late 20th century, so you can actually see how the walls were built.
+It is a very well preserved castle as it was recovered in the late twentieth century, so you can actually see how the walls were built.
 It is an extremely fun place for kids (and grown-ups) as you get to discover the old castle and let imagination take over!
 The São Jorge Castle stands on the highest hill of Lisbon, so it offers one of the greatest view ever over the city!

 Take some time to visit the Museu do Fado, the Fado Museum.
 Listening to Fado is listening to the Portuguese soul.
 Born from the hearts of sailors and families who stayed in land.
 Fado was born out of “Saudade”, a word that only exists in Portuguese language.
 What is “Saudade”?
 According to the Oxford Dictionary, it is “a feeling of longing, melancholy, or nostalgia“ and the Portuguese are the only ones who have such a word to express this kind of feeling.
 We wish we had this term in English language!
 “Saudade” is charged with meaning and emotion, because it comes right from the heart, right from the the sorrow people feel when they have to bid farewell to their loved ones.
 And Fado perfectly illustrates this term.
 Fado was considerate by UNESCO as World’s Intangible Cultural Heritage in 2011.
 In the Fado Museum, you can discover its story, what it means and you can listen to the greatest singers of Fado singing the most popular Fado songs.
 At the bottom of the quirky neighborhood of Alfama, the museum is our last stop in our Alfama tour.
 So you really have no excuses not to visit it!